SickheadGames/TinyPG/README.md

 ](http://www.codeproject.com/info/cpol10.aspx).

-### New Features
+### Features & Fixes

-These are the new features added from the original code.
+These are the new features and fixes we have added to the original code:

  - Support for `[IgnoreCase]` flag on terminal symbols.
  - Syntax highlighting now supports `var` keyword.